withastro/starlight/.changeset/loud-wolves-decide.md

 '@astrojs/starlight': minor
 ---

-Adds a new [`useTranslations()`](https://starlight.astro.build/reference/plugins/#usetranslations) callback function to the Starlight plugin `setup` hook to generate a utility function to access UI strings for a given language.
+Adds a new [`useTranslations()`](https://starlight.astro.build/reference/plugins/#usetranslations) callback function to the Starlight plugin `config:setup` hook to generate a utility function to access UI strings for a given language.